engtuncay/engtuncay.github.io/javascript/notes-jst-dom/jstdom-02.md

 - The getElementsByName() returns a `live NodeList` of elements with a specified name.

-- The NodeList is an array-like object, not an array object.
+- The NodeList is an `array-like object`, not an array object.

+TBC - 20260304 - 1043

 ## getElementsByTagName() Method